In Depth Baby Product Reviews Led by a Pediatrician

 This review includes the details you need to make a well-informed decision on which booster seat is the best choice for your child and your budget.

 Under the guidance and supervision of a NHTSA Certified Child Passenger Safety (CPS) Technician, we spent several months testing and rating every product in this review.
-We created a set of comprehensive tests derived from our best convertible car seat review and used these results together with the crash test data to determine the scores and rank for each option.
+We created a set of comprehensive tests derived from our convertible car seat review and used these results together with the crash test data to determine the scores and rank for each option.

 Booster Time

-Experts agree children should stay rear-facing until at least age 2.
+Experts agree that children should stay rear-facing until at least age 2.
 The recommendations from both the American Academy of Pediatrics (AAP) and NHTSA are that babies stay rear-facing as long as is allowed by the seat, and at the very least until they are two years old.
 Children can move to a booster as young as four years old.
 Still, despite the convenience of a booster, BabyGearLab agrees with the experts that children stay in their 5-point harness car seats as long as the manufacturer's recommendations allow.
-Depending on the car seat, this shift from a 5-point harness usually happens between 40-65 lbs.
+Depending on the car seat, this shift from a 5-point harness usually happens between 40 and 65 lbs.
 While parents love marking milestones as their little ones grow, transitions from one level of safety seat to another should not occur until your child has reached the maximum limits of the seat as defined by the manufacturer.
 Each time you move to a new level of safety seat, there is a reduction in the protection it provides.
 Don't be in a hurry!

-Also, don't be in a hurry to ditch your booster (even if your kid complains and begs).
+Also, don't rush to ditch your booster (even if your child complains and begs).
 Safety regulations are there for a reason.
 The recommendation is 4'9" tall before moving from a booster to the vehicle seatbelt.
 Once again, we recommend you keep children in the booster until they reach the limit advised by the manufacturer.

-Each booster we test is compared side-by-side to the competition.
+Each booster we test is compared side by side to the competition.
 While each option has met the minimum safety guidelines outlined by the federal government, they are not equal in form or function, nor do they all offer an additional margin of protection compared to the competition (according to crash testing).

 What's the Best Value?